Rice flour: By milling methods

 Different milling methods also produce different types of rice flour.
 Rice flour can be dry-milled from dry rice grains, or wet-milled from rice grains that were soaked in water prior to milling.
 Usually, "rice flour" refers to dry-milled rice flour (건식 쌀가루), which can be stored on a shelf.
 In Korea, wet-milled rice flour (습식 쌀가루) is made from rice that was soaked in water, drained, ground using a stone-mill, and then optionally sifted.
-Like moderately moist sand, wet-milled rice flour forms an easily breakable lump when squeezed with hand.
-It is usually stored in freezer.
+Like moderately moist sand, wet-milled rice flour forms an easily breakable lump when squeezed with a hand.
+It is usually stored in the freezer.
 In the Philippines, rice flour is not traditionally prepared dry.
-Rather it is made by first soaking uncooked glutinous rice overnight (usually allowing it to slightly ferment) then grinding the results (traditionally with stone mills) into a rich and smooth viscous rice dough known as galapóng.
+Rather, it is made by first soaking uncooked glutinous rice overnight (usually allowing it to slightly ferment) then grinding the results (traditionally with stone mills) into a rich and smooth viscous rice dough known as galapóng.